Sudarshan-r-bhat/DevOps-project-1/Readme.md

 # DEVOPS

 <P> This Repository contains the Devops process CI/CD and deployment of the jar builds using Gitlab, Jenkins, Dockers and AWS CLI.<br>
-Also automating the some of the process using Bash Scripting.</p>
+Also automating some of the process using Bash Script.</p>

 ## For visualization of project files and directory structure.